-Table 2.
-Destination markets by size of the production units of the industry of fresh tomato production under protective structures in Zacatecas
+Table 2: Destination markets by size of the production units of the industry of fresh tomato production under protective structures in Zacatecas

-Type of market Size of prod luction unit
+Type of market Si Total

-Small Medium Large Total
+Type of market Small Medium Large Total

 Local 6 4 10

-National 1 8 11 19
+Nacional 8 11 19

-Local and national 1 3 1 4
+Local and national 3 1 4

-Local, national 1 and international 1 1
+Local, national and international 1 1

 National and international 2 8 10

 International 1 1

 Total 6 17 22 45

-Note: 1Tomatoes are sold in other states of the Mexican Republic.
+Note: Tomatoes are sold in other states of the Mexican Republic.

 Source: Constructed by authors with data obtained during field work.